2025 FIDE Circuit

-The 2025 FIDE Circuit is a system comprising the top chess tournaments in 2025, which serves as a qualification path for the Candidates Tournament 2026.
-Players receive points based on their performance and the strength of the tournament.
-A player's final Circuit score is the sum of their seven best results of the year.
-The winner of the Circuit qualifies for the Candidates Tournament 2026.
+The 2025 FIDE Circuit was a system comprising the top chess tournaments in 2025, which served as a qualification path for the Candidates Tournament 2026.
+Players received points based on their performance and the strength of the tournament.
+A player's final Circuit score was the sum of their seven best results of the year.
+R Praggnanandhaa scored the most points, and as winner of the 2025 Circuit qualified for the Candidates Tournament 2026.

 Tournament eligibility

-A FIDE-rated individual standard tournament is eligible for the Circuit if it meets the following criteria:
+A FIDE-rated individual standard tournament was eligible for the Circuit if it met the following criteria: